-Summary: The scrum master helps to facilitate scrum to the larger team by ensuring the scrum framework is followed.
-He/she is committed to the scrum values and practices, but should also remain flexible and open to opportunities for the team to improve their workflow.
+Summary: The scrum master serves to facilitate scrum to the larger team by ensuring the scrum framework is followed.
+He or she is committed to the scrum methodology, agile principles, and best practices—but should also remain flexible and open to opportunities for the team to improve their workflow.

 As the title implies, the scrum master is the master of scrum, who ensures the scrum framework is followed.
 Scrum has a clearly defined set of roles and rituals that should be followed and the scrum master works with each member of the scrum team to guide and coach the team through the scrum framework.

 What is a scrum master?

 A Scrum master is the facilitator of scrum, a lightweight agile framework focusing on time-boxed iterations called sprints.
 Scrum masters act as coaches to the rest of the team, or servant leaders, as the Scrum Guide puts it.

 Good scrum masters are committed to the foundational elements of scrum but remain flexible and open to opportunities for the team to improve their workflows.

 Although the scrum guide lists how scrum masters can serve other scrum team roles, it doesn’t provide an exhaustive list of potential responsibilities.
 Scrum masters often perform many of the following duties:

 - Standups: Facilitate daily standups (or the daily scrum) as needed.